HarperDB/documentation/docs/applications/debugging.md

 # Debugging Applications

 HarperDB components and applications run inside the HarperDB process, which is a standard Node.js process that can be debugged with standard JavaScript development tools like Chrome's devtools, VSCode, and WebStorm.
-Debugging can be performed by launching the HarperDB entry script with your IDE, or you can start HarperDB in debug mode and connect your debugger to the running process (defaults to standard 9229 port):
+Debugging can be performed by launching the HarperDB entry script with your IDE, or you can start HarperDB in dev mode and connect your debugger to the running process (defaults to standard 9229 port):
 ```
-harperdb debug
+harperdb dev
 # or to run and debug a specific app
-harperdb debug /path/to/app
+harperdb dev /path/to/app
 ```

 Once you have connected a debugger, you may set breakpoints in your application and fully debug it.
-Note that when using the `debug` command from the CLI, this will run HarperDB in single-threaded mode.
+Note that when using the `dev` command from the CLI, this will run HarperDB in single-threaded mode.
 This would not be appropriate for production use, but makes it easier to debug applications.

 For local debugging and development, it is recommended that you use standard console log statements for logging.
 For production use, you may want to use HarperDB's logging facilities, so you aren't logging to the console.
 The logging functions are available on the global `logger` variable that is provided by HarperDB.
 This logger can be used to output messages directly to the HarperDB log using standardized logging level functions, described below.
 The log level can be set in the [HarperDB Configuration File](../configuration.md).